DataViziosa/PotterViz/deliverables/milestone1.md

 Our goal is to retrieve a great amount of information from our datasets to better understand the series and eventually retrieve the main differences between the movies and the books.

 ### Exploring characters:
 - *Houses*: The concept of Houses in Harry Potter world is extremely relevant.
-Hogwarts is divided into four houses.
+Hogwarts is divided into 4 houses.
 Before beginning their schooling, each student must be sorted into their houses by the Sorting Hat.
 Given our list of characters, we are interested to study their distribution among the 4 houses.
-- *Wands*: The study of the history and the magical properties of wands was called *wandlore*.
-Each wand consists of a type of wood that surrounding a core of magical substance.
+- *Wands*: The study of the history and the magical properties of wands is called *wandlore*.
+Each wand consists of a type of wood surrounding a core of magical substance.
 Although the wand cores might come from the same creature, or the wood might come from the same tree, no two existing wands were exactly alike.
-One of our ideas of interactive visualisation will be to let the user choose components of a wand and show him/her the closest character in terms of wand components.
+One of our ideas of interactive visualisation will be to let the user chooses components of a wand and show him/her the closest character in terms of wand components.
 - *Blood Types*: One of the underlying problems in the wizarding world is intolerance and prejudice based on the “purity” of a person’s wizarding blood.
 Wizards distinguish between purebloods, half-blood and Muggle-borns.
 We will study the distribution of blood types among our characters.
-- *Species*: Apart from humans, we can distinguish and explore several other creatures in the saga, such as Ghosts, Goblins, House-elves …
 - *Spells*: We have at our disposal a complete dataset collecting a lot of spells that can be cast by wizards.
 For each spell it is interesting to display the pronunciation and the description.
 - *Association between characters*: We are interested in retrieving the existence of an eventual association between two characters.